AGachelin/obsidian-recipe-manager/source/README.md

-## Introduction
+## Obsidian Recipe Manager

-This repository implements interactive recipe notes and a searchable recipe index for [Obsidian](https://obsidian.md), with js-engine, Meta Bind, and optional Dataview.
+Interactive recipe notes and a searchable recipe index for [Obsidian](https://obsidian.md), built with js-engine, Meta Bind, and optional Dataview.
 The [Hover Editor](https://github.com/nothingislost/obsidian-hover-editor) plugin is recommended, otherwise the recipe body has to be manually modified in `content.md` files.
 Recipe pages support read/edit modes, ingredient scaling, ratings and thumbnails amongst other miscellaneous parameters.
 The index page offers advanced filters, folder-grouped results and fast recipe creation.

 ## Requirements